8devices/korlan-usb2can-test-application/README.md

 1. Install the Korlan USB2CAN driver.
 It can be downloaded from: https://www.8devices.com/media/products/usb2can_korlan/downloads/usb2can_winusb.msi.
 2. Clone korlan-usb2can-test-application repository.
 3. Install python 3.10: https://www.python.org/downloads/release/python-3105/.
-4. Install required python libraries with command `pip install -r requirements.txt`.
+4. Go to the cloned directory and install required python libraries with command `pip install -r requirements.txt`.
 5. Python requires a CANAL DLL library for USB2CAN interface, which has to be put into the same directory as python files.
 It is provided in this repository.
 6. Also, you will need to make some changes in *can.interfaces.usb2can.usb2canabstractionlayer* library, which was installed using pip with *python-can* package.
 Adjusted *usb2canabstractionlayer.py* file is provided in this repository.
+7. Run the program using `py kcan.py` command.

 ## Installation for Linux (Ubuntu)